albertopiras/React-slide-router/README.md

-# React page router example
+#  React page router slide

+Custom page routing with slide effect made with React. [view demo]

+## Introduction

-This is an example how to implement react page routing with slide effect or custom effects.
+This is an example how to implement a React page routing with slide effect or custom animation effects using the React's ReactCSSTransitionGroup component.
 This is also the starting point to implement a React slideshow.
+ --> [view demo] <--

+## Structure

 If you want use  animation in React routing you have to install react-addons-css-transition-group module ad use it into your JS code.